mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/release-notes/index.md

 ## Managed cluster multi-tenancy

-Customers now have the ability to share clusters across multiple projects and teams to meet their various use cases and needs.
+Kommander now supports managing network policies across project clusters.
+Projects are created with a secure-by-default network policy and users needing more flexibility can edit or add more policies to tailor to their unique security needs.

 Refer to [network policies](https://docs.d2iq.com/ksphere/kommander/latest/projects/network-policies/) for more information.

 ## Dispatch continuous delivery on Kommander

-Dispatch offer continuous delivery features to Kommander customers.
+Dispatch offers continuous delivery features to Kommander customers.
 Customers using Kommander can now create projects, and register application/gitops repositories to deploy to clusters associated with projects.

 ## Breaking changes
 Docker Hub announced an update to their image pull policies in August, 2020.
 The change results in the need to change cluster configurations to accommodate new account structures that enable image pull rate limiting.